<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h3 class="wp-block-heading"><a href="https://optionscorp.com/personal-care/"><strong>Personal Care</strong></a></h3>

-<p>Personal care assists with Activities of Daily Living (ADLs), such as personal hygiene and mobility, supporting physical independence.
-These services differ from companionship, which addresses social and emotional needs.</p>
+<p>Personal care helps with Activities of Daily Living (ADLs), things like hygiene and getting around, that keep a person physically independent.
+It&#8217;s a different thing from companionship, which is about the social and emotional side.</p>

 <ul class="wp-block-list">